CrossOmics/Lotus/docs/api/preprocess.rst

    **Biological Background:**

-   Filtering is an important step to remove technical noise:
-   - Filter low-quality cells: Remove dead cells, doublets, etc.
-   - Filter low-expression genes: Remove genes that are not expressed in any cells
+   Filtering is an important step to remove technical noise by filtering low-quality cells such as dead cells and doublets, and by filtering low-expression genes that are not expressed in any cells.

 Normalization
 ~~~~~~~~~~~~~